sirodoht/allthevaccines/README.md

 # allthevaccines

-Humanity vaccine tracker.
+Human vaccine tracker.

 ## Contributing

-Feel free to send an email patch to [~sirodoht/public-inbox@lists.sr.ht](mailto:~sirodoht/public-inbox@lists.sr.ht).
+Feel free to open a PR on [GitHub](https://github.com/sirodoht/allthevaccines) or send an email patch to [~sirodoht/public-inbox@lists.sr.ht](mailto:~sirodoht/public-inbox@lists.sr.ht).

 On how to contribute using email patches see